CoilKeeper™ Solenoid Supervisory Switch

 - The coil is open or shorted

-The releasing circuit energized LED allows the technician to locally see the state of the circuit, preventing accidental release by re-installing an energized coil.
+A LED indicates that the releasing circuit is energized allowing the technician to see the state of the circuit, preventing accidental release by re-installing an energized coil.

-When the coil is properly installed, pressing reset on the CoilKeeper will clear any previous supervisory signals and the CoilKeeper will indicate a normal state.
+When the actuator is properly installed, pressing reset on the CoilKeeper will clear any previous supervisory signals and the CoilKeeper will indicate a normal state.

-If the coil is improperly installed, continuity or inductance tests will fail, resulting in a supervisory state.
-Ensure coil is properly installed on the solenoid body following the manufacturer's instructions to clear supervisory state.
+If the actuator is improperly installed, continuity or inductance tests will fail, resulting in a supervisory state.
+Ensure actuator is properly installed on the solenoid body following the manufacturer's instructions to clear supervisory state.

-The CoilKeeper will also go into a supervisory state if the coil is completely removed.
-The CoilKeeper latches and requires the coil to be properly installed and CoilKeeper reset to clear the supervisory signal.
+The CoilKeeper will also go into a supervisory state if the actuator is completely removed.
+The CoilKeeper latches and requires the actuator to be properly installed and CoilKeeper reset to clear the supervisory signal.

 In addition to direct installation onto the solenoid, the CoilKeeper can be remotely mounted wherever convenient.
 Wires attach to the included sense bracket and clamp to complete a circuit through the coil.